-Hi!
-You discovered our list of online free personality tests.
+You discovered our list of the best personality tests.

 Personality tests are assessments that reveal motivations, psychological preferences, character, temperament, and beliefs.
-Individuals use these tests to gain a better sense of self-awareness, or just for fun!
-Employers use these questionnaires to balance teams and optimize management approaches, and for team building.
+Individuals use these tests to gain a better sense of self-awareness, or just for fun.
+Employers use these questionnaires at work to balance teams, optimize management approaches, and for team building.
 This format is also knows as “personality quizzes.”

 This article contains: